mstead/PRSpy/README.md

 After messing around with parsing JSON from responses and getting familiar with the GH API a little more, I adapted PyGithub.

-To be honest, this project is currently in rough shape (no tests/packaging) but when I get around to it I might put some more work into it as I find it useful for monitoring the pull requests for the projects I work on at work.
+To be honest, this project is currently in rough shape (no tests) but when I get around to it I might put some more work into it as I find it useful for monitoring the pull requests for the projects I work on at work.